 She got the idea to post pictures of people with their charts.
 She knew some YouTubers had filled out the charts, but she didn’t know what to expect beyond that.

 What she found were hundreds of pictures on Instagram with the hashtag #debtfreecharts.

 “It’s kinda taken on a life of its own,” Nash said.
 “It’s doing things I never expected it to do.”

-Nash never expected her first Debt Free Chart would turn into the more than 80 she has on her website now.
+Nash never expected her first Debt Free Chart would turn into the 80-plus she has on her website now.
 Most cost $1, but 20 are free.

 At $1 each, she isn’t looking to get rich on chart sales.
 She wants to break even for the cost of running the website.
 She’d rather use the popularity of the charts to give more away for free.